Reason #1 why the Wizard likes Bovada: Excellent customer support

 Do you ever test the slot machines in Ontario, Canada.
 I’m worried that since the government has a monopoly on gambling in Ontario they are setting the machines tight.

 I never tested the machines in Ontario but did test a machine in Montreal.
 Quebec casinos are also government owned so the concern should be the same there.
 The 5-cent machine (equivalent to 3 U.S. cents) I played was set to 89.975%.
 For a small coinage this isn’t too bad and comparable to the Las Vegas Strip.
 I have played blackjack at the casino in Niagara Falls, as well as Montreal, and the rules were the same as in Atlantic City, resulting in a house edge of 0.41%.
 I think this goes to show that the government there is not abusing their monopoly but giving the players a decent bet.
-See my slot machine appendix 3F
+See my slot machine appendix 3F for more information.

 Many Oklahoma Indian casinos can only use "class 2" poker machines, where "skill" is not allowed to be a factor -- does this mean the hands are somehow predetermined?
 And would the next hand be the same no matter who played it?